preston-werner-ventures/prestonwernerventures.com/notes/First Efforts at Emergency Relief.md

 ## March 23 2020
 ### Theresa Preston-Werner

-We find ourselves faced with a new crisis—COVID-19—that threatens the world’s health and well-being.
+We find ourselves faced with a new crisis—COVID-19—that threatens the world's health and well-being.
 This is a moment of urgency, and this morning, Tom and I deployed $1 million toward efforts to fight against the virus and its effects.

 At Preston-Werner Ventures, our philanthropic investment concentrates on international efforts.
 From this lens, we have expertise in understanding long-standing challenges contributing to economic and social imbalances of power and resulting in climate change.
 Working at this level often means thinking about slow-moving pieces.
 This foray into emergency relief is the first time we have made such quick funding decisions.